The short answer is: anyone who makes decisions.

-Many organizations who leverage voting software also receive help from vote management consulting services.
+Many organizations that leverage voting software also receive help from vote management consulting services.

-The vote consulting expert’s role is to assist in the design, setup, and management a successful vote.
+The vote consulting expert’s role is to assist in the design, setup, and management of a successful vote.

 Vote management services are valuable because they help organizations:

 This was a high-level introduction to the world of online voting systems.

 At this point, you know what they are, why you'd be looking for one, and how to structure a conversation to better convey your requirements to potential vendors in a sales process.

 When you start speaking with voting software partners - remember to guide the discussion by focusing on what's important to your organization.
 Depending on who you reach out to, this process should be relatively smooth and enjoyable.